Documentation Index

 Transferring NavVis Datasets from IVION Processing

-Perform the following procedure to transfer processed datasets from IVION Processing to your IVION Instance, they will then display in Dataset Management.
+Perform the following procedure to transfer processed datasets from IVION Processing to your IVION instance.
+They will then display in Dataset Management.

 2. Select the dataset you want to add to Dataset Management.